tidalmigrations/tidalmigrations.github.io/pages/tidal tools/analyze_database.md

 When analyzing a database (or multiple), You have two options.

 1. Perform the database analysis and upload the result immediately to your workspace.
-This is Tidal Tools default behaviour.
+This is Tidal Tools' default behaviour.
 To do so, all you need to do is run the following command.
 ```bash
 tidal analyze db databases.yaml
 ```